mat3rial/silver-guide-argent/en/faq.md

 Bartered goods or services are commercial transactions between two parties and are therefore subject to taxes (if the organization is registered for taxes).
 Fiscally speaking, however, donations are not a taxable supply and are therefore not subject to taxes.

-To learn more about donations, see section 2 of the Silver Guide.
+To learn more about donations, see **section 2 of the Silver Guide**.

 Only a registered charity may issue a charitable donation receipt for cash donations, donations of property, or donations of artwork.
 A donation of services does not qualify for such a receipt unless the donation happens as two separate transactions: payment for provision of a service and the receipt of a cash donation.
-On this matter, see section 5.3 of the Silver Guide.
+On this matter, see **section 5.3 of the Silver Guide**.

-Non-profit organizations that are not registered charities may still receive donations of cash or of goods or services, but they are not allowed to issue charitable donation receipts.
-To learn more about charities, see section 5 of the Silver Guide.
+<a name="6" style="font-weight:normal;">Non-profit</a> organizations that are not registered charities may still receive donations of cash or of goods or services, but they are not allowed to issue charitable donation receipts.
+To learn more about charities, see **section 5 of the Silver Guide**.

+### What is the difference between a sponsorship and an exchange of services (barter)?

+Unlike donations received (either goods or services), sponsorships and exchanges of services involve an equivalent transaction between two parties.

+A sponsorship is a donation of money, goods, or services in exchange for promotional visibility.
+For consumer tax purposes, sponsorship is not a taxable supply and, unless otherwise specified, is not subject to tax.
+For applicable exceptions, see **section 4.2 of the Silver Guide**.

+The exchange of services is a commercial transaction between two parties.
+Technically, the transaction is counted as a reciprocal sale, but instead of exchanging money, it can be an exchange of goods or services of equivalent value.
+In terms of consumer tax, the exchange of services is a taxable supply and taxes apply for parties registered for taxes.
+For more information, see **section 4 of the Silver Guide**.

+Commercial transactions can also take the form of a discount in return for visibility, or even an invoice discount in exchange for services.
+In these cases, it is important to determine if consumer taxes apply, depending on whether or not your organization is registered for taxes.
+For more information, see **section 4.1 of the Silver Guide**.